Matrix Costing

 When deciding whether to use Matrix Costing or Bulk Costing (see Bulk Costing and Analysis), consider:

-• Matrix costing is best when comparing differences in Digital Factory, Volume and Batch size values, for a single part.
+• Matrix costing is limited to comparing differences in Digital Factory, Volume and Batch size values, for a single component.

-• Bulk Costing has more versatile comparison options, but you need to create separate scenarios to reflect those options.
+• Bulk Costing has more versatile comparison options, but you must create separate scenarios to reflect those options.